SINTEF/Muscade.jl/docs/src/index.md

    2. `U`-dofs typicaly represent unknown external loads acting on the system, that vary with time.
    3. `A`-dofs typicaly represent unknown model parameters or design parameters that remain constant in time.

-1) A function of the above dofs.
+2) A function of the above dofs.
 It can represent a cost to be minimized, or a probability to be maximized.
 This function is necessary because the FEM model alone has more unknowns that it has equations (a form of ill-posedness).

+`Muscade` deals with both static problems, and dynamic problems (with systems that evolve over time).

 ## Applications